stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 3. Click on "Add Hosts"
     ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Page-12-Image-7.png)
 4. As you will only be adding only one host, review the field highlighted
-5. Click the "Add Hosts" buttons
+5. Click the "Add Hosts" button

 Congratulations!
 You have completed this step.
 The adding of an additional host to an existing SDDC should take approximately 10 minutes to complete.